reactjs/react.dev/content/docs/hooks-rules.md

 }
 ```

-In the future, we intend to include this plugin by default into Create React App and similar toolkits.
+This plugin is included by default in [Create React App](/docs/create-a-new-react-app.html#create-react-app).

 **You can skip to the next page explaining how to write [your own Hooks](/docs/hooks-custom.html) now.** On this page, we'll continue by explaining the reasoning behind these rules.